Cat Training Program

 The Pet Massage Short Term Program gives pet groomers, dog trainers and veterinary staff the knowledge on how to calm each pet they interact with.
 The ability to soothe and calm dogs through touch improves the human-animal relationship and promotes trust and bonding.
 This comprehensive course includes step-by-step instructions that guide you through the details of the choreography of a massage for different sizes and types of pets.
 Topics include: general anatomy and physiology, principles and concepts for different types of massage, creating your workspace, preparing yourself, details for how to develop a pet massage business, and much more!*

-In addition, Pet Massage is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.
+Pet Massage is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.
 In addition, this Short Term Program is also approved for CEU credits toward the Animal Behavior College Dog Trainer Level 2 Certification (ABCDT-L2).

 *State and federal laws regarding the practice of Pet Massage vary widely and are subject to change.
 Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how that may affect their practice of Pet Massage before purchasing the ABC Pet Massage Short Term Program.
 It’s the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
 ABC doesn’t assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.